Canonical Quantization of a Memristive Leaky Integrate-and-Fire Neuron Circuit: Introduction

 In this work, we present a direct quantization of a memristive LIF neuron circuit, introducing a quantum memristor model based on explicit bath mode coupling and an open quantum systems framework.
 Inspired by prior quantizations of biologically grounded models such as the Hodgkin-Huxley neuron \cite{gonzalez-raya_quantized_2019, gonzalez-raya_quantized_2020}, our approach yields a fully quantum spiking neuron with intrinsic memory encoded in its circuit dynamics.
 We derive a microscopic Hamiltonian for an LC (inductor-capacitor) oscillator --- representing the neuronal membrane --- interacting with a state-dependent transmission line that captures memristive behavior.
 In the adiabatic and weak-coupling limit, we show analytically how this model recovers the classical LIF dynamics with a memristive leak term.

-The rest of the Letter is structured as follows.
+The rest of this article is structured as follows.
 We recap the classical formulation of the neuromorphic circuitry of the LIF neuron, and its memristive formulation.
-Following this we begin the quantization process, walking through the Lagrangian and Hamiltonian formalisms for how to handle the circuit elements within rigorous circuit quantum electrodynamics principles, resulting in a fully quantized memristive LIF circuit model.
+Following this we begin the quantization process, resulting in a fully quantized memristive LIF circuit model.
 Next we verify the derivations with numerical simulations of the models presented and how they match the characteristic features of the classical counterparts.
+This is demonstrated with an analysis and comparison of the model on a sound localization task along with the classical and phenomenological quantum LIF models.
 Finally we summarize our findings and discuss the outlook of how this model serves as a foundation for further exploration and development of quantum neuromorphic computing.